Colek45/ScarletVioletNuzlockeTool/readme.md

 To make the randomizer tool work, either run the exe file from dist/main or run main.py from the terminal.
 Saving and loading is a little buggy, but does work if you save in the main folder.

+To run the program, download the entire repository and from your command line/terminal, run 'python3 main.py'.
+Another option is that there is an exe file inside of the dist/main folder that can run the program, but this has not been fully bug tested.

 Big things for this release and what we need to work on for future releases:
 * Resolution
 * Fixing Layout